shrimayee24/Leetcode-Top-Interview-150/README.md

 - **➡️ Forward Pass**: Processing data from start to end.
 - **⬅️ Backward Pass**: Processing data from end to start.
 - **📈 Kadane's Algorithm**: Maximum subarray sum.
+- **📍➖📍➖📍 Graph Data Structure**: Nodes connected by edges, forming a network.

 ## 🏆 **Why This Repo?:**